-The CRA Model
+The CRA Model and Concrete Learning

 The CRA model breaks down math into three components: Concrete, Representations, and Abstract.
 This is where the power lies.
 All students start with concrete practice.
 As we practice our concrete skills together, THEN drawings, or representations (R) and mental math, or A-abstract, concepts are introduced.
 With all of these components, not only are students given choices on how to interact with the skill, it also is differentiating for their needs.